 Connect an input streams to the adapter's input port and an output stream to its output port.

-Configure the schema of Control input stream with a string field named after the value specified in step 3.
+Configure the schema of Control input stream with a string field named

 The TIBCO FTL Acknowledge adapter uses typecheck messages to help you configure the adapter in your StreamBase application.
 In particular, the adapter generates typecheck errors when a required property has not been specified or the control input schema is missing a required field or it has the wrong data type.